ymclapp/reading-notes/class-01.md

     - Traditional HTML layout required a lot of divs to create the sections (ex. div article).
 Now, the sections can be worked without the divs (ex. article).
     - Headers and Footers - each section can have it's own header and footer
     - Navigation - nav is used to contain the major navigational blocks
-    - article - acts as a ctonainer for any section of a page that could stand alone and potentially be syndicated
+    - article - acts as a container for any section of a page that could stand alone and potentially be syndicated
     - aside - has two purposes, depending on whether it is inside an article element or not
         - Used inside an article element - it should contain info related to the article but not essetial to is overall meaning.
         - Used outside of article element - acts as container for content that is related to the entire page